TehMuffinMoo/ibPS/docs/CSP/Universal DDI/Get-B1ForwardLookingDelegation.md

 Accept wildcard characters: False
 ```

-### -id
+### -PoolID
-Use this parameter to query a particular forward looking delegation id
+Use this parameter to query using a particular federated pool id, without looking up the pool by name first.

 ```yaml
 Type: String